 She answers whether we have too many non-profits, whether we would be better served by for-profit social entrepreneurs, and the disruption that is occurring in the non-profit sector.

-She explains what exploded her worldview in college and the fragmented life she led on campus, and a moment that changed everything.
+She explains what exploded her worldview in college, the fragmented life she led on campus, and a moment that changed everything.

 She addresses the illusion of perfection and how she presents herself to the world.